 The newly refurbished rooms feature all the expected amenities, including a flat-screen television with cable and a coffee maker.
 Wi-Fi is complimentary throughout the hotel, and a hot and healthy breakfast is included for all guests.
 The outdoor pool has been recently developed and overlooks the sea, and there is a 24-hour fitness suite.
 If you happen to have your own boat, then there's even a private dock.

-Boggy Bayou Mullet Festival in Niceville, FL
+What can you expect at the Boggy Bayou Mullet Festival in Niceville, FL?

 This annual festival takes place on the third weekend of October every year and is the highlight of the Niceville calendar.
 The festival began in 1976 to honor the mullet that the Niceville fishing industry relied upon.
 Back then, the festival was a small event with local entertainment and no admission charge.